duncantl/ST141B_S23/Data/NCBI/Debugging.md

     names(ans) = trimws(vars)
 ```
-So we are referring to vars but now have headers.
+So we are referring to vars but now have the variable named headers.
+This comes from funs2.R.
 We need to finish off
-create vars by combining the values from the two elements of headers.
+creating vars by combining the values from the two elements of headers.

 So this was just an "unfinished code" problem.